Sensory garden ideas – 17 ways to create a gorgeous space that appeals to all the senses

 'The more senses we engage, the richer the experience and the more we remember of our experience in a garden,' adds.
 Claire Francis, spokesperson for Sensory Trust.
 'With imaginative sensory design and sensitive attention to detail, a garden becomes a sensory feast.'

-If you’re considering how to plan a garden with sensory elements, let your imagination run wild to create a bespoke space that will stimulate and support you and your friends and family.
+So, if you’re considering how to plan a garden with sensory elements, there are plenty of great ways to create a bespoke space which will engage and invigorate anyone who pays it a visit.

 Natural light lifts the spirits and makes even the most compact outdoor space feel airier.
 Fixing up a garden mirror will perform the trick of effectively doubling the available light.
 Always take care never to place reflective surfaces in hot sun (due to fire risk), or where birds can fly into them and become injured.